Stewards of the Earth

 Minnesota is one of the largest producers of wind energy in the nation, generating 12.7% of the electricity generated in the state.
 The state of Minnesota has set renewable energy standard that requires 25 percent of the state’s energy to come from renewable sources by 2025.
 The SMSC wind turbine is an example of the effort to meet that goal.

 Wind data collected by the SMSC over nearly a 10-year period demonstrate that this area of Minnesota has what is considered moderate to low winds for commercial wind development.
 The data shows a range from 0 to over 25 miles per hour wind with an average speed of 11 mph at an elevation of 164 feet.
 The turbine blades turn from winds as light as six and a half mph and continue through about 40 mph when it will shut itself off.
 About twice a year maintenance is required.

-At 386 feet from foundation to the tip of a blade fully extended vertically, the wind turbine is the equivalent of a 38-story tall building.
-It will operate around the clock throughout the year, anytime the wind is blowing.
-This single turbine will supply enough energy for all of the Community residential energy demand.
-It is expected to produce .5 megawatt per year since wind does not blow all the time in this area.
+At 386 feet from foundation to the tip of a blade fully extended vertically, the wind turbine is the equivalent of a 38-story building.
+It operates around the clock throughout the year, anytime the wind is blowing.
+This single turbine is capable of supplying enough energy for all of the Community residential energy demand.
+It produces about .5 megawatt per year since wind does not blow all the time in this area.